tenephor/atomizer/README.md

 # Atomizer ![logo](Icon-small.png)

-This is an Applescript script that parses atoms from .m4v and .mp4 encoded video files.
+This is an Applescript script that parses metadata atoms from .m4v and .mp4 encoded video files.
 Obviously, it only runs under OSX.

 It is offered as proof-of-concept.
 Delightfully useless yet deliciously alluring.
 This basic algorithm could be extended or re-tooled for a variety of needs.